 If nothing else, at least the sound and visuals don't entirely suck.
 The opening is super cute and feels like something that would have come straight out of K-ON, which, in my book, is certainly not a bad thing.
 The CG, on the other hand, is very much off-putting-- switching between two distinct art styles rarely ever works well-- but it's not frequent enough to truly be bothersome.
 Even when there is big explosive CG action nonsense going on, it looks fine.
 It actually carries a sort of professional quality to it, which sets it apart from pretty much all CG in anime.
 It's just that the traditional 2D stuff is so much more appealing, what with all the adorable faces and poses that Cyan makes...

 You've probably guessed from all the complaining, but I am not a very big fan of the show.
 I cannot recommend watching it unless you are bored out of your mind and possess a bottomless well of patience for mediocrity.
 You won't be missing anything of great importance if you decide to skip on it and check out something else instead, anyway.
 I actually had it on-hold for two months without even noticing-- it's that kind of show.
-I'm so bummed out about it I can't even mention that Cyan is one of the cutest characters ever.

 This anime season has given us many great anime to choose from Show by rock has not really been discussed at all or if it has then very little as the season is shortening and alot of the anime in the season are ending it is only right to say I believe show by rock!! is one of the most underrated anime of the entire season.